-But before doing this it may be well to notice The Old Testament genea difficulty which may occur to some who have rally intellinot realized the condition of the Roman world at gible in the the Christian era.
-What provision, it may be lation the asked, was made by the translation of the Hebrew LXX.)
+But before doing this it may be well to notice The Old Tes-tament genea difficulty which may occur to some who have rally intellia dimentity which may occur to some unit and gible in the not realized the condition of the Roman world at gible in the Greek Transthe Christian era.
+What provision, it may be lation (the asked, was made by the translation of the Hebrew LXX.)
 Scriptures for their circulation through so many distant provinces?
 The answer is most simple.
-The Greek Version-the Septuagint-which was made gradually at Alexandria, at various dates, from about the middle of the third century B.C. sufficed (to speak generally) for all.
+The Greek Version-the Septuagint-which was made gradually at Alexandria, at various dates. from about the middle of the third century B.c. sufficed (to speak generally) for all.
 It is, indeed, possible that parts of the Old Testament were already translated into Syriac and Latin, but the evidence for this opinion is very slight; and there is little reason to doubt that Greek was understood in the cities of the far East, and it was certainly well known throughout the chief towns of Africa, Syria, Asia Minor, Italy, and Gaul.
 During the early period of the Empire a single rule embraced the known world, and a single language opened the way to all hearts.
 But that language was the proper language neither of the Conqueror nor of the Teacher.
-Jerusalem gave the Divine message wrought out in a world-long history, during which she had gathered in struggles and sufferings all the wisdom of the East: Greece gave the language which had gained from the labours of poets, philosophers, and orators, a power and plasticity never since equalled: Rome gave the
+Jerusalem gave the Divine message wrought out in a world-long history. during which she had gathered in struggles and sufferings all the wisdom of the East: Greece gave the language which had gained from the labours of poets, philosophers, and orators, a power and plasticity never since equalled: Rome gave the facilities of imperial organization and the dignified protection of sovereign law, unknown before that marvellous epoch, which in every aspect was indeed 'the fulness of time.'